USA Cycling: Organization

-The mountain bike racing division of USA Cycling was formerly NORBA, the National Off Road Bicycle Association.
+The mountain bike racing division of USA Cycling was formerly known as NORBA, the National Off Road Bicycle Association.

-As a membership-based organization, USA Cycling comprises 2,400 clubs and teams; and nearly 70,000 licensees which include officials, coaches, mechanics, and competitive cyclists of all ages and abilities across all five disciplines of the sport.
+As a membership-based organization, USA Cycling comprises 2,700 clubs and teams as of 2013; and nearly 70,000 licensees which include officials, coaches, mechanics, and competitive cyclists of all ages and abilities across all five disciplines of the sport.